raney24/tacofancy/README.md

 * [mixins](/mixins)
     * The base is important, but what you add to it is what makes the taco glow.
 * [condiments](/condiments)
-    * Do you make a motherfucking *salsa*?
+    * Do you make *salsa*?
 Do you know how to pickle your own jalapeños?
 Yeah, put it here.
 * [seasonings](/seasonings)
     * Hot and spicy?
 Rubs and mixes?
 It's all in here.
 * [shells](/shells)